 My Desert Island Discs

 Now at last it is time for me to be the guest castaway.
-Because this is sadly only a fantasy appearance on the show, I will not imagine all of the questions about my life and career which would be asked during a typical broadcast - this isn't my biography, and frankly, very few would be interested.
+Because this is sadly only a fantasy appearance on the show, I will not here imagine all of the questions about my life and career which would be asked during a typical broadcast - this isn't my biography, and frankly, very few of you would be interested.
 This article is just about my eight tracks and why I chose them.
 However, after the eight records have been described and played, I will also answer all those stock questions which I mentioned earlier.

 All my eight discs will be among my favourites, but just as is the case with most other 'castaways', some are chosen as much for the memories they evoke.
 For each song I will give my reasons for its selection, and rather more background about the song and video than is possible on the real programme.
 In my selections I have been constrained by the choice of videos available on YouTube, but extensive searches have enabled me to choose versions I'm happy with.

 So here in the order in which I would like to have them played, are my eight discs.

 My Taste in Music

 Most - though not all - kinds of music appeal to me, but those who know me well, may be surprised to learn that if I were to choose my top 100 discs rather than just 8, perhaps at least a quarter would be songs from the era of rock and pop (the 1960s onwards).
 They would be surprised because I am much better known for my liking of ancient music - particularly simple, melodic folk songs; so about half of my 100 would probably be music composed more than 100 years ago.
 And that will be more than reflected in my selection below.

 1) The Skye Boat Song - Kathryn Jones